Comment on the Deschutes County Comprehensive Plan by May 21

 In October 2024, Deschutes County adopted a new Plan, and LandWatch appealed that plan to the Oregon Land Use Board of Appeals (LUBA) because it offered a less-than-satisfactory framework for our future.

-LandWatch’s appeal raised concerns that the Plan violates state land use planning goals and allows unmitigated rezoning of farm and forest resource lands—degrading wildlife habitat, stressing water resources, increasing wildfire risk, and negatively impacting agricultural livelihoods.
+LandWatch’s appeal raised concerns that the Plan violates state land use planning goals and allows unmitigated rezoning of farm and forest resource lands — degrading wildlife habitat, stressing water resources, increasing wildfire risk, and negatively impacting agricultural livelihoods.

-The Board of County Commissioners will hold a public hearing on the new Comprehensive Plan on Wednesday, April 23.
-County residents are invited to submit written comments or attend the hearing and provide additional testimony related to the issues LandWatch raised before LUBA.
+County residents are once again invited to submit written comments or attend the May 21 hearing and provide additional testimony related to the issues LandWatch raised before LUBA.

 Note: This hearing will be limited de novo, meaning testimony should be related to the concerns raised by LandWatch before the LUBA.